 The other problems with cloud archiving have been lock in and a low-value storage experience.
 How can you manage your data in the cloud?
 How can you export or recover in an efficient manner?
 New cloud-era archiving solutions born in the cloud are finding new ways to simplify how we archive data to the cloud, as well as perform recall and recover from the cloud.
 Furthermore, they take advantage of cloud capabilities to solve the data management problem with elastic compute for things such as content indexing, storage analytics, video and audio transcription, sophisticated compliance and data governance, as well as other services.

-If the cloud seems like the right place to archive your data, join Storage Switzerland and HubStor for our live webinar as we compare public cloud providers’ archive capabilities as well as provide IT professionals with a checklist of what to look for in a software solution that completes the picture.
+If the cloud seems like the right place to archive your data, join Storage Switzerland and HubStor for our on demand webinar as we compare public cloud providers’ archive capabilities as well as provide IT professionals with a checklist of what to look for in a software solution that completes the picture.